gouravmahapatra/pymiedap/README.md

 exopy, it is also possible to simulate systems with a star, a planet and a possible moon.

+## Development status

+**PyMieDAP** is not longer maintained.
+I may reply to questions regarding the code, but no updates will be made until further notice.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your